Argentine passport: Different spellings of the same name within the same document

+Issuing process

+Argentine passport are issued, just like Argentine DNIs, by Renaper Documentation Centers or in the Civil Registries.
+Applicants have to apply for a new passport in person and the data in newly issued passports is essentially an authenticated copy of the personal data found in locally stored registration documents.

+Argentine passport can be processed in Shopping centers.

 Passport message

 Passports of many countries contain a message addressed to authorities of other countries identifying the bearer as a citizen of the issuing country, requesting that he or she be allowed to enter and pass through the other country, and requesting that, when necessary, he or she be given assistance consistent with international norms.
-In Argentine passports, the message is in Spanish, English, Portuguese and French.
+In Argentine passport, the message is in Spanish, English, Portuguese and French.
 The message is: